marconimarques/marconimarques/README.md

 I have been studying the application of GenAI in a way that my interactions with it are effective, efficient, ethical, and safe.

 - My major focus has been augmentation: Humans and AI collaborating as thinking partners.
-- Currently researching how to promote better decision-making and coordination in small and medium-sized Brazilian transportation business.
+- Currently researching how to democratize decision making by bringing together optimization and generative AI tools.

 ### What I share here